-- B. Installer shall confirm dimensions and elevations to be as shown on drawings provided by the manufacturer. - C. Erection shall be performed by an approved installer and scheduled after all concrete, masonry, and roofing in the area is completed.
-Contractor to provide all structural items necessary for a complete and structurally sound installation including bond beams, plates, anchor bolts, etc.
+- 1. Confirm that surrounding area is ready for the canopy installation. - 2.
+Installer shall confirm dimensions and elevations to be as shown on drawings provided by Mapes Industries. - 3.
+Erection shall be performed by an approved installer and scheduled after all concrete, masonry and roofing in the area is completed be given to protecting the finish during handling and erection.

-- A. Installation shall be in strict accordance with the manufacturer=s approved shop drawings.
-Particular attention shall be given to protecting the finish during handling and installation. - B. Canopy installer shall demonstrate at least five years of experience installing similar products and applications. - C. After installation is complete, entire system shall be wiped-down and left in a clean condition.
+1. Installation shall be in strict accordance with manufacturer's shop drawings.
+Particular attention should

+SECTION 10530 - POST SUPPORTED WALKWAY CANOPIES

+3.3 After installation, entire system shall be left in a clean condition.